Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

-Wet felted boots or slippers can be handcrafted using a simple but very effective shoe last made from gaffer tape and recycled plastic bags.
-These are not only cost effective. but they can be used over and over again.
-Each pair you make can be custom made, sized or designed for the wearer.
+Wet-felted boots or slippers can be handcrafted using a simple but very effective shoe last made from gaffer tape and recycled plastic bags.
+These are cost-effective, and they can be used over and over again.
+Each pair you make can be custom-made, sized or designed for the wearer.

-Homemade gaffer or duct tape last can easily be customized to fit the weaver.
+Homemade gaffer or duct tape lasts can easily be customized to fit the wearer.
 These lasts helped me to create slippers which fitted perfectly for just a fraction of the cost.

-- 1 pair of thin socks.
-(Be prepared to sacrifice these as you will not be able to use them again)
+- One pair of thin socks.
+(Be prepared to sacrifice these as you will not be able to use them again.)

 - Thin card, similar to the type which comes from a cereal box.
 I used a piece of surplus mount board which I had left over from picture framing.

-Some of you may like me may find bending difficult.
-Try enlisting the help of an Assistant or a few friends, especially if you have a use for multiple sizes.
-Better still gather a group of like-minded felt makers together to make a variety of shoe lasts which can be used by the group at a later date.
+Like me, some of you may find bending difficult.
+Try enlisting the help of an assistant or a few friends, especially if you have a use for multiple sizes.
+Better still, gather a group of like-minded felt makers together to make a variety of shoe lasts which can be used by the group at a later date.

 Don’t forget to mark each one at the bottom with the relevant shoe size so that the sizes can be identified at a later date.